Mobile radar observation of tornadoes

-A Doppler on Wheels radar loop of a hook echo and associated mesocyclone in Goshen County, Wyoming on June 5, 2009.
-Strong mesocyclones show up as adjacent areas of yellow and blue (on other radars, bright red and bright green), and usually indicate an imminent or occurring tornado.
+A Doppler on Wheels (DOW) radar loop of a hook echo and associated mesocyclone in Goshen County, Wyoming on June 5, 2009.
+A strong mesocyclone is shown as adjacent areas of yellow and blue on this color table (on other radars, it might be bright red and bright green), and may indicate an imminent or ongoing tornado.

-Starting in the mid-1900s, mobile radar vehicles were being used for academic and military research.
-In the late 1900s, mobile doppler weather radars were designed and created with the goal to study atmospheric phenomena.
+Mobile radars, in a meteorological context, are Doppler weather radars affixed to vehicles (or aircraft) for academic or military research.
+In the mid-1990s, mobile weather radars were designed and created with the goal to study atmospheric phenomena.